About us

 Glen Westmore

-Glen Westmore is the Flood Risk Planning and Consenting Team Leader in the Flood and Climate Resilience Team at Surrey County Council.
-An Environmental Engineer by training, he heads up the team assessing planning applications and providing SuDS design and retrofit advice across the county.
-As well as leading on the SuDS and Ordinary Watercourse agendas, Glen manages the Climate Change Adaptation programme for the County Council.
+Previously he headed up the team assessing planning applications and providing SuDS design and retrofit advice across the county.
+As well as leading on the SuDS and Ordinary Watercourse agendas, he had the Climate Change Adaptation programme for the County Council.

 Glen has been at SCC since 2015 but previously worked at West Sussex County Council covering climate change and LLFA duties, and at the Environment Agency as an Environmental Project Manager.